Local SEO rarely fails because nothing was done.

 - Improve mobile page speed

-- Simplify navigation
+- Simplify navigation and layouts

-- Make call buttons prominent
+- Make call and contact buttons prominent

 No Local Schema Markup